GrzegorzSzczepanek/chatbot-tester/src/ai_assistant_tester/knowledge_base/outputs/knowledge_base.md

 This searches for "word" in `file.txt` and writes the results to `result.txt`.

 ### Conclusion
-This guide provides an introduction to Bash, its command line operations, and the use of pipes and redirections.
-While this is a foundational overview, there is much more to explore in Bash scripting and command line operations.
+This guide provides a foundational understanding of Bash, its command line operations, and the use of pipes and redirections.
+While this is a basic overview, there is much more to explore in Bash scripting and command line operations.

 ## Additional Reading
 - [Using Radare2 for Simple Binary Analysis](#)
 ```